vasemili/RoseTTAFold-HPC/README.md

 ## Additional Information
 This additional information is here in case some libraries did not get installed:

-If you do not have pytoch install then you can isntall it using this command with a linux system:
+If you do not have pytoch install, or it did not install properly then you can install it using this command with a linux system:
 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 ```